kalmhq/docs/docs/install-local-minikube.md

 ```

-After cluster running, you can check status by following command:
+After your minikube cluster is running, you can check its status by using the following command:

 ```
 ❯ minikube status